-To use SCD Type 2 in Centerprise, mark your chosen column as ‘SCD2 – Update and Insert’, as seen in above screenshot for ‘ContactName’ column.
+To use Slowly Changing Dimension Type 2 in Centerprise, mark your chosen column as ‘SCD2 – Update and Insert.’

-Once the layout is defined and flow executed, the Astera SCD transformation generates the SQL code necessary to compare, join, route, and insert data in your target dimension and pushes the transformation logic down to the database for processing.
+Once the layout is defined and flow executed, the Astera SCD transformation generates the SQL code necessary to compare, join, route, and insert data in your target dimension and pushes the transformation logic down to a database, such as SQL Server, for processing.

-Using this approach, the maintenance of large dimensions is significantly faster because all the processing is done by the database rather than the Centerprise server performing the operations and going back and forth between the database to read, compare, and write the data.
+Using this approach, the maintenance of large dimension attributes is significantly faster because all the processing is done by the database rather than the Centerprise server performing the operations and going back and forth between the database to read, compare, and write the data.

 To learn more about the automated Slowly Changing Dimensions component in Centerprise and how to use it to manage your dimensions, download the white paper: How to Manage Slowly Changing Dimensions Using Centerprise.